Faust_1600x660

 The Guardian

-Isabelle Faust captivates her audience through her insightful and faithful interpretations, based on a thorough knowledge of the historical context of the works as well as her attention to current scholarship, allowing her to bring illumination and passion to her performances in repertoire by a wide range of composers.
+Isabelle Faust captivates audiences through her insightful and faithful interpretations, based on a thorough knowledge of the historical context of the works as well as her attention to current scholarship, bringing illumination and passion to her performances in repertoire by a wide range of composers.

-This led to close and sustained collaborations with conductors like Andris Nelsons, Giovanni Antonini, François-Xavier Roth, Sir John Eliot Gardiner, Daniel Harding, Philippe Herreweghe, Jukka-Pekka Saraste, Jakub Hrusa, Klaus Mäkelä, Robin Ticciati, and Sir Simon Rattle, with whom she will be on tour again in March 2024.
+This led to close and sustained collaborations with conductors such as Andris Nelsons, Giovanni Antonini, François-Xavier Roth, Sir John Eliot Gardiner, Daniel Harding, Philippe Herreweghe, Jakub Hrusa, Klaus Mäkelä, Robin Ticciati, and Sir Simon Rattle.

-Faust shares a long-standing chamber music partnership with the pianist Alexander Melnikov.
-They have released joint recordings of sonatas for piano and violin by Mozart, Beethoven, and Brahms, among others.
+Faust shares a long-standing chamber music partnership with the pianist Alexander Melnikov, as well as in trios with Tabea Zimmermann and Jean-Guihen Queyras.
+Faust and Melnikov have released joint recordings of sonatas for piano and violin by Mozart, Beethoven, and Brahms, among others.
+Her chamber collaborations also include historical interpretations of Schubert’s string quintet and his string quartet in G major with Antoine Tamestit, Anne Katharina Schreiber, Jean-Guihen Queyras and Christian Poltéra.

 01.01.19